ZestCMS/ZestCMS/zest/content/articles/first_post.md

 `url = http://localhost/zestnew/`

-and change this url by yours.
+and change this url by yohurs.
 Do not forget end trailing slash.

 That's all !
 Your blog is now configurated !